Kill All CEOs

 • Duck.ai

-The only online AI chat service close to respecting your privacy.
+The only other online AI chat that comes close to respecting your privacy.
 You can access the most popular models, they have a contractual obligation of not logging any identifiable personal information, and DuckDuckGo acts as a proxy for you.
 You can check more about this here.
-So purge Copilot and forget about accessing Chat GPT directly.

 Get a Good Browser